Jason Kreis: Real Salt Lake

 On November 17, 2004, Kreis was traded to expansion team Real Salt Lake, becoming the first player in the club's history.
 Kreis scored the first goal in Salt Lake's history in its second match, a 3–1 loss to the Los Angeles Galaxy.
 In doing so, he became the first player in league history to do so for two different teams, as he scored the inaugural goal for Dallas in 1996 as well.

 On August 13, 2005, he became the first player in MLS history to score 100 career league goals, during a 4–2 loss to the Kansas City Wizards.
 The achievement was unexpected from observers, especially out of a 1996 class that included other candidates like Eric Wynalda, Brian McBride, or Joe-Max Moore; Kreis had never been considered a particularly dangerous goalscorer and had only lead the league in scoring once, in 1999.

 Kreis was left unprotected in the 2006 MLS Expansion Draft by Real Salt Lake and subsequently chosen by Toronto FC.
 He was reacquired by Salt Lake on November 17, 2006, with the club sending partial allocation money to Toronto in exchange.

 He retired as a player on May 3, 2007, to take over as head coach, finishing with 108 career goals.
+His number (9) was retired by Real Salt Lake in 2011 but was later restored for use by Kreis's request.